OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

 # Install and setup the OpenEnergyPlatform Application

 Below we describe the manual installation of the oeplatform code and infrastructure.
-The installation steps have been proofed on linux and windows for python 3.6 and 3.9.
+The installation steps have been proofed on linux and windows for python 3.10.

 !!! tip
     We also offer the possibility to use [docker](https://www.docker.com/), to install the oeplatform and additional databases.
 As the hole setup is pre-configured docker can be used to automatically install the hole infrastructure.